Benefits of kissing – How your love life affects your body and mind

 Key takeaways

-We’ve all felt the rush that accompanies a kiss, but what’s happening beneath the surface?
-Our lips are packed with millions of nerve endings, making them one of the most sensitive areas of the body.
-When we kiss, these nerve endings send signals to the brain’s pleasure centers, sparking a cascade of "feel-good" chemicals like dopamine and serotonin.
+We’ve all experienced the thrill of a kiss, but what’s happening beneath the surface?
+Our lips are packed with thousands of nerve endings, making them one of the most sensitive parts of the body.
+When we kiss, these nerve endings send signals to the brain’s pleasure centres, possibly triggering the release of feel-good chemicals like dopamine and serotonin.

-Additionally, the "love hormone," oxytocin, is released during a kiss, deepening emotional bonds and fostering intimacy.
-As Albert Einstein humorously noted, “Any man that can drive safely while kissing a pretty girl is simply not giving the kiss the attention it deserves.”
+Kissing also potentially encourages the release of oxytocin, often called the "bonding hormone," which helps strengthen emotional connections and deepen feelings of closeness.
+As Albert Einstein amusingly remarked, “Any man that can drive safely while kissing a pretty girl is simply not giving the kiss the attention it deserves.”

-Beyond the emotional high, kissing offers tangible benefits for your immune system.
-A 2014 study led by Dutch microbiologist Remco Kort at the Netherlands Organisation for Applied Scientific Research discovered that a 10-second French kiss can transfer up to 80 million bacteria.
+Beyond the emotional benefits, kissing may have unexpected advantages for overall well-being.
+A 2014 study by Dutch researcher Remco Kort found that a 10-second French kiss can transfer up to 80 million bacteria.
+While this might sound a little startling, it’s actually a good thing!

 Chief Scientist Officer Gianfranco Grompone of BioGaia explains, “When we interact, such as through talking or kissing, we exchange microbes.
-This is fundamentally good, as it strengthens our immune system’s ability to recognise beneficial and harmful bacteria.”
+This is fundamentally good, as it helps our bodies recognise and adapt to different bacteria.”

 ← Older Post Newer Post →